Food Safety: FDA Should Strengthen Its Oversight of Food Ingredients Determined to Be Generally Recognized as Safe (GRAS)

 Food and Drug Administration | To better ensure FDA's oversight of the safety of GRAS substances, the Commissioner of FDA should develop a strategy to conduct reconsiderations of the safety of GRAS substances in a more systematic manner, including taking steps such as allocating sufficient resources to respond to citizen petitions in a timely manner, developing criteria for the circumstances under which the agency will reconsider the safety of a GRAS substance, and considering how to collect information from companies on their reconsiderations. |

-As of September 2014, FDA indicated that it continues to strive to use its resources as efficiently and effectively as possible in conducting certain post-market reviews, including citizen petition reviews, in order to best serve public health interests.
-However, FDA noted that existing resources are insufficient to conduct a comprehensive re-review of GRAS substances listed in its regulations.
-Since FDA has not taken specific actions to address this recommendation, this recommendation is closed as not implemented.
+In September 2014, FDA indicated that it continued to strive to use its resources as efficiently and effectively as possible in conducting certain post-market reviews, including citizen petition reviews, in order to best serve public health interests.
+However, FDA noted that existing resources were insufficient to conduct a comprehensive re-review of GRAS substances listed in its regulations.
+As of March 2025, we are working with the agency to gather the latest update on any actions related to this recommendation.

 |